Getting Your Data Protocols CPRA-ready

 - Expansion of protected data.
 CPRA now requires covered entities to protect “sensitive personal information,” which goes beyond more traditional protected data (e.g., banking information, addresses, Social Security numbers) and now includes information like sexual orientation, race, ethnicity and religion.
-This creates a new wrinkle for many organizations as they will now have to identify and protect data contents that they have not traditionally addressed.
+This creates a new wrinkle for many organizations as they will now have to identify and provide data protection for contents that they have not traditionally addressed.

 - Detailed data tracking.
 For quite some time, organizations built their data collection and retention infrastructure to address their own challenges and satisfy their own needs, but CPRA will change that.
 Under the law, consumers have more control over their data; for example, they now have the right to know how long a company plans to retain their data.
 For organizations that are not currently set up to respond to such requests in a timely manner, if at all, drastic changes will have to occur.
 This will mean more comprehensive and accessible data retention schedules and best practices that will position them to more easily access and communicate those schedules.